-A missing juvenile report will be completed, with the aid of the departmental checklist, Procedure and Checklist for Endangered and/or Missing Persons (attachment A) for any juvenile whose last known location was in the City of Greenville; or whose temporary or permanent residence is in the City of Greenville; their last location is unknown; or whose parent's, guardian's, or legal custodian's temporary or permanent residence is in the City of Greenville and the juvenile's last location is unknown.
+A missing juvenile report will be completed for any juvenile whose last known location was in the City of Greenville, or whose temporary or permanent residence is in the City of Greenville, their last location is unknown, or whose parent's, guardian's, or legal custodian's temporary or permanent residence is in the City of Greenville and the juvenile's last location is unknown.
 When in doubt, officers will take a report.